nashape/docs/rebuild.md

 XXXX application) and MongoDB in particular has in-built support for geo-locations.

+Replication, fail over, high availability and horizontal scaling are all easy with MongoDB.

 ##  4. Agile and Goal Directed Design (GDD)

 Both Agile and GDD focus the software development on meeting the needs of the